I get it. We all want to look like superheroes and stars, be it Captain America, Daniel Craig, or Katniss Everdeen.

 Now, all of this information comes with a caveat: do what makes you happy!
 If you love to run, or play ultimate frisbee 4 days a week, go for it.
 Just be sure to temper your goals if you’re ALSO trying to accomplish a billion other things too.
 Just temper your expectations as to what will be possible.

 What else can I answer for you about healthy strength and muscle building?
-I want this article to become a resource for the Rebels who are confused about building muscle so let’s hear your questions!

 We can become superheroes, and we have dozens of stories to prove it 🙂 – just remember it’s going to take time.
 Attack the problem with the right game plan, and your ascension to superhero status can come a bit quicker.